shakibamoshiri/hrc/ip.md

 # ip useful Linux commands

-## how test socks5 speed with iperf3
+## how to test socks5 speed with iperf3 between two servers

 ### server A